NEPOTISM! Amrita Rao Reveals How She Was Once Replaced By A Star-kid In A Very UNDIGNIFIED Manner

 Amrita On Not Having Any Godfather Or Sugar Daddies

-Amrita says, "When you look back you always feel that ‘oh I could have done better'', that's a very natural thing, but I guess for somebody who didn't come from a film background who didn't have godfather, no sugar daddies.
+Amrita says, "When you look back you always feel that ‘oh I could have done better'', that's a very natural thing, but I guess for somebody who didn't come from a film background who didn't have godfather, no sugar daddies."

 "I used to always wish to have some senior actor or actress who could give me an insight of this industry on how to be, how to decline a film so that you don't hurt fragile egos, there is so much that I learned in my journey which I wish I knew before."